-Were You Wrongfully Terminated As A Result Of COVID-19?
+Were You Wrongfully Terminated As A Result Of COVID-19 In New Jersey?

 Although the COVID-19 pandemic has affected businesses nationwide and devastated the economy, employees still maintain certain rights.
 This includes the right not to be dismissed unfairly.
 If you have been dismissed because you reported your workplace for unsafe working conditions, you are a victim of wrongful termination.
 In addition, if you were let go but believe you have been targeted because of a protected characteristic such as your age, race, gender or pregnancy status, you could have a case as well.